Flood Advisory issued for Lackawanna by NWS - News Break

 Flood Advisory issued for Lackawanna by NWS

-Effective: 2021-07-12 23:46:00 EDT Expires: 2021-07-13 03:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 21:54:00 EDT Expires: 2021-07-13 00:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Lackawanna The National Weather Service in Binghamton has issued a * Flood Advisory for Northeastern Lackawanna County in northeastern Pennsylvania Southeastern Susquehanna County in northeastern Pennsylvania West Central Wayne County in northeastern Pennsylvania * Until 130 AM EDT. * At 1138 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Lackawanna The National Weather Service in Binghamton has issued a * Flood Advisory for Northwestern Lackawanna County in northeastern Pennsylvania Southeastern Susquehanna County in northeastern Pennsylvania * Until 115 AM EDT. * At 1117 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 1.5 inches of rain have fallen. * Some locations that will experience flooding include Carbondale, Honesdale, Archbald, Dickson City, Olyphant, Forest City, Mayfield, Waymart, Dalton, Union Dale, Prompton, Bethany, Mount Cobb, Blakely, Jessup, Jermyn, Glenburn, Vandling, Simpson and Richmondale.
+Between 1.5 and 2.5 inches of rain have fallen. * Some locations that will experience flooding include Harford, Dalton, Factoryville, La Plume, Gibson, Lenoxville, Royal, Glenwood, East Benton, Fleetville, Tompkinsville, Wallsville, Clifford, West Lenox, Marshbrook, Elkdale, Lackawanna State Park, Craig and Alford.
 Additional rainfall amounts of 1 to 2 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0